Updated 7/14/2010

 Emergency Power Test

-On the first Friday of each month, we conduct an emergency power test to establish a
+On every Friday, we conduct an emergency power exercise to establish a communications network

 generators, solar power, and other off-grid resources.
-This gives us an opportunity to test our
+This gives us an opportunity to test and

 Batteries for Emergency Power Applications

-Lou, K4KYW, has written a very informative paper explaining the differences between various
+Lou, AD7UT, has written a very informative paper explaining the differences between various

 batteries that are available to power your amateur radio equipment in the event of a commercial